-When the amount of compensation is established, account is taken of the victim’s conduct during and after the crime or his/her contribution to the causing of the damage and to the extent of the damage, whether the person is an immediate victim and whether he/she reported the crime to the competent authorities and when.
+In order to establish the amount of compensation, account is taken of the victim’s conduct during and after the crime, their contribution to the damage and its extent, whether the victim is an immediate victim and whether they reported the crime to the competent authorities and when.
 In addition, an assessment is made of the victim’s cooperation with the police and the competent authorities in order to bring the offender to justice, account being taken of whether the immediate victim helped to cause the damage or exacerbated the damage; in any of these cases the compensation to which the victim is entitled will be reduced accordingly.
-An application for compensation will be refused, or the amount reduced, if the victim is found to be involved in organised crime or a criminal organisation.
-Compensation may also be refused, or the amount reduced, if the granting of full compensation would be contrary to the principle of fairness, morality and public policy.
+An application for compensation is refused, or the amount reduced, if the victim is found to be involved in organised crime or a criminal organisation.
+Compensation may also be refused, or the amount reduced, if the granting of full compensation would be contrary to the principle of fairness, morality and public order.

 Notice of offender’s release

-When a defendant is sentenced to imprisonment, the Independent Service for Victim and Witness Support at the Ministry of Justice will inform the victim of the prisoner's release date (unconditional release and release on probation).
+When a defendant is sentenced to imprisonment, the Service for Victim and Witness Support (Služba za podršku žrtvama i svjedocima) at the Ministry of Justice informs the victim of the prisoner’s release date (unconditional release and release on probation).

 Statutory obligation to inform victims of prisoner release

-In accordance with the provisions of the Act Amending the Execution of Prison Sentences Act (Zakon o izmjenama i dopunama Zakona o izvršenju kazne zatvora), the Independent Service for Victim and Witness Support at the Ministry of Justice is required to inform the victim, injured party or his/her family about the release of a prisoner.
+In accordance with the provisions of the Act Amending the Execution of Prison Sentences Act (Zakon o izmjenama i dopunama Zakona o izvršenju kazne zatvora), the Service for Victim and Witness Support at the Ministry of Justice is required to notify the victim, injured party or their family of the release of a prisoner.

 Victims are notified of the release of a prisoner in cases of crimes against sexual freedom and sexual morality, life and limb or crimes involving violence.

-The information mentioned above is provided to a victim, injured party or his/her family, irrespective of whether the prisoner is being released unconditionally or on probation.
+The victim, injured party or their family are provided with this information, irrespective of whether the prisoner is being released unconditionally or on probation.

-Moreover, when a decision is being taken on the advisability of allowing a prisoner to leave prison for his/her place of permanent or temporary residence, penitentiaries/prisons may require the probation service to establish the attitude of the victim or the victim’s family to the crime that was committed.
-The Independent Service for Victim and Witness Support draws up reports for the probation service on the basis of its discussions with the victim.
+Moreover, when a decision is being taken on whether to allow a prisoner to leave prison for their place of permanent or temporary residence, penitentiaries/prisons may ask the Service for Victim and Witness Support to provide information about the reaction of the victim or the victim’s family to this possibility.
+The Service for Victim and Witness Support draws up reports for the penitentiary/prison on the basis of its discussions with the victim.

 Support for witnesses and victims

-Support for victims and witnesses in the Republic of Croatia is coordinated by the Independent Service for Victim and Witness Support (Samostalna služba za podršku žrtvama i svjedocima) at the Ministry of Justice.
+Support for victims and witnesses in the Republic of Croatia is coordinated by the Service for Victim and Witness Support at the Ministry of Justice.

 Victims and witnesses can obtain support and information on their rights and on procedures from the Victim and Witness Support Department of a court.

 Such departments have been set up at seven county courts (županijski sudovi), namely in Zagreb, Zadar, Osijek, Vukovar, Split, Sisak and Rijeka.
-The departments provide victims (and witnesses) and persons accompanying them with emotional support, practical information and information on rights.
-Support is also provided by departments of competent municipal and misdemeanour courts (općinski and prekršajni sudovi).
+The departments provide emotional support, practical information and information on rights for victims, and support and information for witnesses and persons accompanying them.
+There are also departments providing support at the competent municipal and misdemeanour courts (općinski and prekršajni sudovi).